/ home / about Brian May / about the scholarship / application form / music / links / contact /

 Applicants must satisfy themselves about entry requirements by visiting the relevant website http://steinhardt.nyu.edu/music/scoring and the following pages.
 Enquiries can be sent to Dr Ron Sadoff, Director of Film Scoring, at ron.sadoff@nyu.edu.

-5. Visa and entry requirements for the USA are stringent and time consuming.
+5. Visa, entry and ETSA (https://esta.cbp.dhs.gov/esta/) requirements for the USA are stringent and time consuming.
 Applicants must ensure they are fully conversant with them and are eligible to enter the USA for this course of study.

 2. It is emphasised that applicants cannot be considered unless they have completed and lodged both applications.

-3. The Brian May Scholarship Application Form is available on this site.
+3. The Brian May Scholarship Application Form for the 2018-2020 Scholarship will be made available during September 2017.

 4. Applicants must comply with the separate application criteria prescribed by the Brian May Scholarship and NYU Steinhardt.